 So much happens here in a week's time, it's possible (despite also being unacceptable …lol) to miss some of the happenings and news.

-To make it easier, each Monday "The Week That Was" will be posted to give an update on what transpired at Rutgers.
+To make it easier, each Monday "The Week That Was" will be posted to give an update on what transpired.

 All stories from ScarletReport.com can be accessed under the "Latest News" tab on the home page.